Live Challenge closes on the 18th of May 2026 at 23:59pm UK time

 A few questions to help you with your analysis

-Your objective is clear:
+The objective of this challenge is clear:

 KEY QUESTIONS TO EXPLORE